royagustafson/GroutFit-Pitt-CS1530/MS3.md

 ## 8. Acceptance Criteria
 Functional and performance tests
 Documentation standards
+___
+Given a loaded login page, when you enter credentials and login, then the login should be successful.
+Given the correct URL for Groutfit, when you enter the URL into a browser and attempt to navigate to it, then the home screen is successfully loaded.
+Given an item page, when the user clicks add to cart, then the item is successfully added to the cart.
+Given a page of items, when the user clicks to sort by some filter, then the items are filtered correctly.
+Given a cart page with at least one item, when the user clicks checkout, then the order is successfully “processed” Given the user has a cart with at least one item, when the user clicks on the cart button, then the cart screen is shown, listing all the items in the user’s cart.
+Given the user is on a page displaying a list of items, when the user clicks on an item, then the item’s info page is correctly loaded and all information for that item is successfully shown.

+IDENTIFIER: TEST-LOGIN-PAGE

+DESCRIPTION: This test will ensure that the login page and system is functional and that any user with valid credentials is able to login to the website successfully.

+PRECONDITIONS: The login page is loaded and the user has valid credentials to login with.

+EXECUTION STEPS: First the user will click inside the username text box and type in their username into the box.
+Next the user will click inside the password text box and enter their password into the box that corresponds to their username.
+Finally the user will click the LOGIN button.

+POSTCONDITIONS: The user should be brought to the home screen of Groutfit, and the top right of the screen should display the user is logged in and a button to logout will appear.

+___
+IDENTIFIER: TEST-HOMEPAGE

+DESCRIPTION: This test will ensure that the website is up and running and a correct URL points to the homepage that will load successfully.

+PRECONDITIONS: The user has the correct URL for the Groutfit home page

+EXECUTION STEPS: The user will enter in the Groufit URL in any internet browser and attempt to navigate to that page.

+POSTCONDITIONS: The groufit page should be loaded successfully with no errors and the homepage should be displayed as expected.
+___
+IDENTIFIER: TEST-ADD-TO-CART

+DESCRIPTION: This test will ensure that the add to cart function works and that an item can be successfully added to the cart.

+PRECONDITIONS: The user has an item page loaded for any given purchasable item on the Groutfit website.

+EXECUTION STEPS: The user will click the add to cart button on the page of a given item.

+POSTCONDITIONS: The item should be successfully added to the user’s cart, this will be represented visually (in some way).
+____
+IDENTIFIER: TEST-FILTER

+DESCRIPTION: This test will ensure that the filter by category button will function properly by only showing items of the category chosen by the user.

+PRECONDITIONS: The user has a Groutfit page loaded displaying a list of items

+EXECUTION STEPS: The user will click on the filter button and choose any of the categories listed to sort by.

+POSTCONDITIONS: The resulting page of items will all be of the category chosen by the user to filter by.
+___
+IDENTIFIER: TEST-CHECKOUT

+DESCRIPTION: This test will ensure that the checkout button functions properly when the user is trying to purchase an item(s).

+PRECONDITIONS: The user has a cart page loaded displaying the item(s) currently in the cart.
+The user’s has entered necessary info.

+EXECUTION STEPS: The user will click on the CHECKOUT button.

+POSTCONDITIONS: The user should be shown a successful purchase message screen displaying the contents of their order.
+___
+IDENTIFIER: TEST-CART-SCREEN

+DESCRIPTION: This test will ensure that the cart button and cart screen works properly showing all items.

+PRECONDITIONS: The user should have the Groutfit page loaded and have at least one item added to cart.

+EXECUTION STEPS: The user will click on the CART button at the top of the screen.

+POSTCONDITIONS: The user’s cart page should be shown, displaying all item(s) the user previously added.
+A checkout button will be shown on screen.
+___
+IDENTIFIER: TEST-ITEM-DISPLAY

+DESCRIPTION: This test will ensure that the item display page for any given item is displayed properly and its data is grabbed from the database.

+PRECONDITIONS: The user should have a Groutfit page loaded showing a list of items.

+EXECUTION STEPS: The user will click on an any item on the page to bring up its information page.

+POSTCONDITIONS: The item’s page will be loaded properly and all information displayed should be correct.
+___
+TRACEABILITY MATRIX:
+AC1: TEST-LOGIN-PAGE
+AC2: TEST-HOMEPAGE
+AC3: TEST-ADD-TO-CART
+AC4: TEST-FILTER
+AC5: TEST-CHECKOUT
+AC6: TEST-CART-SCREEN
+AC7: TEST-ITEM-DISPLAY

+### Documentation Standards:
+The above list of acceptance criteria will be the basis for testing.
+The list, along with relevant test cases will be delivered in an official test plan format.
+As tests become automated these will be written in java and the JavaDoc standards will be used for this.

 ## 9. Sources of Information
 Our sources of information will come from a variety of sources to help us solve a variety of problems.
 I've attempted to divide these problems into categories.